vovka/ubuntu_voice_to_text/docs/architecture v0.1.0/README.md

 7. **Noise Cancelling Unit (Optional)**
    To improve transcription quality, this unit can preprocess audio input, using configurable noise reduction techniques.
 Its presence is optional and pluggable.

+Planned interfaces are described in the `docs/architecture v0.1.0/draft interfaces.md`.
+Find diagrams in the `docs/architecture v0.1.0/images` directory.

 ---

 ## Scenarios: How the App Works